Vineyard Wind strikes labor union pact for U.S. offshore wind farm

 The building council represents thousands of workers on Massachusetts’ South Coast, Cape Cod and islands.
 Turbines for the project, which will be located 15 miles (24 km) off the coast of Martha’s Vineyard, will leave the mainland from the port city of New Bedford, Massachusetts.

-For the first several years at least, most of the manufacturing jobs stemming from the U.S. offshore wind industry will be in Europe.
+For the first several years at least, most of the manufacturing jobs stemming from the U.S. offshore wind industry will be in Europe here.

 Vineyard Wind project is intended to create enough electricity to power 400,000 homes in New England.
 The project will begin delivering electricity to the grid in the second half of 2023 and initial construction could begin as soon as this year.